 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, please use this Mortgage Loan Qualification Calculator.
+If you want to run your own numbers, we offer a Mortgage Loan Pre-Qualification Calculator.

-Don't forget these ratios are only guidelines.
-We'd be thrilled to help you pre-qualify to help you determine how much you can afford.
+Remember these ratios are just guidelines.
+We'd be thrilled to help you pre-qualify to help you determine how large a mortgage loan you can afford.